inanna-malick/akka-streams-example/README.md

-Scraping Reddit with Akka Streams 0.9
+Scraping Reddit with Akka Streams 1.0
 =====================================

+"Reactive Streams is an initiative to provide a standard for asynchronous stream processing with non-blocking back pressure on the JVM."

-Reddit offers convenient APIs for accessing content.
-In this post, I'm going to walk through the process of using akka-streams to fetch the top comments for each of the top posts in each of Reddit's top subreddits.
+Akka Streams provides a DSL for constructing streams from composable high level descriptions that are then materialized to create running streams.
+In this post I describe the process of using akka-streams to fetch the most popular comments on reddit for some set of subreddits and persist word counts.

 API Sketch:
 -----------

 ```scala
 type WordCount = Map[String, Int]